 The latest production version of Gravity ships with Kubernetes 1.17.9, with versions 1.19.15 and 1.21.5 are in pre-release only.
 In contrast, the latest upstream Kubernetes release as of the writing of this document is 1.28.3.

 In addition to these logistical challenges, our experience is that Gravity performance is very sensitive to the precise underlying operating system configuration.
 Our document Understanding Anaconda Enterprise system requirements represents a compendium of the challenges our customers have experienced.

 We have observed that many of these configuration issues are a natural consequence of standard, legitimate IT policies that are not designed with Kubernetes in mind.
 Transferring ownership of Kubernetes uptime to your IT department, therefore, should help ensure a stable, performant platform for users.
 It also allows them to make security decisions about the Kubernetes stack that properly balance application stability with security risk.

 We recognize that, for many of our customers, the benefits of Gravity outweigh these practical concerns.
 Their IT departments simply may not be prepared to formally support Kubernetes infrastructure.
-For these reasons, Anaconda intends to continue to support Gravity as a valid destination for AE5.
+For these reasons, Anaconda intends to continue to create Gravity installers for Anaconda Enterprise.
 Here are our plans moving forward:

-- In some environments, in-place upgrades that update the major version of Gravity can fail.
-For this reason, for AE 5.5.2 only, we are supporting a second version of the installer that utilizes Gravity 6.1, to ensure the feasibility of an in-place upgrades for this release.
-This installer has also received our full QA cycle.
+In some environments, in-place upgrades that update the major version of Gravity can fail.
+For this reason, Anaconda has developed a uninstall/reinstall cycle that preserves existing data.
+This alternative upgrade approach has received our full QA cycle.